 Initial Processing.
 Once USCIS accepts your application we will check it for completeness.
-If you do not completely fill out this application, you will not establish a basis for your eligibility and USCIS may deny your application.
+If you do not properly complete this application, you will not establish a basis for your eligibility and we may reject or deny your application.

 Requests for More Information.
-We may request that you provide more information or evidence to support your application.
+USCIS may request that you provide more information or evidence to support your application.
 We may also request that you provide the originals of any copies you submit.
-USCIS will return any requested originals when they are no longer needed.
+If we request an original document from you, we will return it to you after USCIS determines it is no longer needed.

 Requests for Interview.
 We may request that you appear at a USCIS office for an interview based on your application.
-At the time of any interview or other appearance at a USCIS office, we may require that you provide your fingerprints, photograph, and/or signature to verify your identity and/or update background and security checks.
+During your interview, USCIS may require you to provide your biometrics to verify your identity and/or update background and security checks.

 Decision.
 The decision on Form I-601A involves a determination of whether you have established eligibility for the immigration benefit you are seeking.
-USCIS will notify you of the decision in writing.
+USCIS will notify you of our decision in writing.